DanielPuentee/outdpik/README.md

 - [seaborn - Provides a high-level interface for drawing attractive statistical graphics](https://seaborn.pydata.org/)

 ## License
-This project is licensed under the terms of the [MIT](license.txt) - see the LICENSE file for details.
+This project is licensed under the terms of the [GNU](license.txt) - see the LICENSE file for details.

 ## Documentation
 The official documentation is hosted on FALTA: https://pandas.pydata.org/pandas-docs/stable